badabing2005/PixelFlasher/README.md

     - On what device it was patched.
     - Date of patching.
     - The SHA1 of the source boot.img file.
+    - Image size
+    - Hash algorithm
+    - Prop: *.os_version
+    - Prop: fingerprint
+    - Prop: secuirty_patch
+    - Kernel build / date
-  - Option to Live boot from a choice of boot.img or patched image.
+  - Option to Live boot from a choice of stock image or patched image.
-  - Flash just the boot / init_boot image.
+  - Flash just the selected boot / init_boot / vendor_boot image (stock or patched).
 - Choose to keep data or wipe data while flashing (Full OTA flashing always keeps data).
 - Ability to flash even if multiple devices are connected to the computer.
 - Option to flash to inactive slot (Full OTA always flashes to inactive slot).